Support Staff Vacancies

 We are looking for individuals who are interested in joining our team of exam invigilators in supporting the school to ensure exam regulations and standards are adhered to.
 The role includes the preparation of the exam room, distributing and collecting exam papers, monitoring the exam hall to ensure that no unfair means are used by any student in relation to the exam and any other exam-related duties.

-Previous experience is not required as full training will be provided.
+Previous experience is not required, training will be provided.

 Appointment is subject to an Enhanced DBS check.